anaclumos/extracranial/Research/pages/Letter to Mr. Alexander Obenauer on 2022-10-12.md

 Dear Mr. Obenauer,

-I do not currently have a newsletter.
+I do not currently have a [[newsletter]].
 I was looking for a developer-friendly mailing platform (Substack knocks off here).
 I tried using Mailgun before and didn't like it, but I don't want to bother dealing with AWS SES.
 I've heard good things about Revue, although I haven't tried it.
 Is there any good platform you would recommend?